mzz12/mzz12.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, My name is Zizhao Mo (莫梓钊).
-I got my Ph.D. in Computer Science at University of Macau, where I was very fortunate to be advised by <a href="https://www.fst.um.edu.mo/personal/huanlexu/">Prof. Huanle Xu</a> at <a href="https://cds-macau.github.io/">Cloud and Distributed Systems Lab</a>.
+Hi, my name is Zizhao Mo (莫梓钊).
+I received my Ph.D. degree in Computer Science from the University of Macau, where I was fortunate to be advised by <a href="https://www.fst.um.edu.mo/personal/huanlexu/">Prof. Huanle Xu</a> at <a href="https://cds-macau.github.io/">Cloud and Distributed Systems Lab</a>.

-My research interest boardly revolves around the machine learning systems (MLSys), focusing on the scheduling, parallelization optimization, and resource management topics.
-I also have specific interest in designing efficient systems over heterogeneous resources, including CPU-GPU and heterogeneous GPUs platforms.
+My research interests broadly revolve around machine learning systems (MLSys), focusing on scheduling, parallelization optimization, and resource management topics.
+I also have a specific interest in designing efficient systems over heterogeneous resources, including CPU-GPU and heterogeneous GPU platforms.

-<b><font color="#f58b5e">I am currently on job market and seek for opportunities from both academia and industry.
+<b><font color="#f58b5e">I am currently on the job market and seeking opportunities from both academia and industry.
 Please feel free to contact me!

 # 🔥 News